-Here in Portland, we recently got our first Bone Broth Bar, Jola Cafe.
+Here in Portland, we recently got our first bone broth bar, Jola Cafe.
 Like you would with coffee or tea, you can customize your cup, but instead of milk and sugar, seasonings like smoked paprika, garam masala, nutmeg, tabasco, chili oil, and sriracha are added from the self-serve bar.

-It’s highly desired for your broth to gel when cooled.
+It’s highly desired for your slow cooker bone broth to gel when cooled.
 This is a sign that it’s got plenty of great collagen and gelatin going on – those goodies that make your skin plump, coat your digestive tract, and cushion your joints.
-However, don’t worry if your broth doesn’t gel, it’s still got minerals and nutrition galore.
+However, don’t worry if your bone broth doesn’t gel, it’s still got minerals and nutrition galore.
 It could simply mean that your ratio of water to bones is too great, or the quality of your bones may not be up to par.
 For example, conventionally raised chickens don’t have as much collagen in their joints and bones.
 Marrow rich beef on the other hand, will produce plenty of gelatinous goodness.

-I like to enjoy my broth straight up, in the late morning and late afternoon, like a savory cup of tea.
+I like to enjoy my slow cooker bone broth straight up, in the late morning and late afternoon, like a savory cup of tea.
 Your slow cooker will provide you with about 4 quarts of broth.
 It will keep in the fridge for up to five days.
 For longer storage, I like to freeze one cup portions for easy use in recipes.

 Slow Cooker "Better than Botox" Bone Broth